-This manual details a step-by-step procedure to create a PowerExcel database.
-Essentially this is a "multidimensional approach" to model building (for example, a financial model of a business), whereby we begin by creating the Dimensions and their corresponding Members and attributes, then build a Cube.
+This manual details a step-by-step procedure to create a Nexus database using the Nexus Studio, from PARIS Technologies; PowerExcel is the Client to the Nexus database.

+Essentially this is a "multidimensional approach" to model building (for example, a financial business model), whereby we begin by creating the Dimensions and their corresponding Members and attributes, then build a Cube.

-For this example, the objective is to build a Sales cube, which consists of 4 dimensions, namely: Version, Account, Region and Month.
-The Version dimension is included to demonstrate how this model can be used for "planning"-for example, a budgeting or sales forecasting exercise.
+For this example, the objective is to build a Sales cube, which consists of 4 Dimensions, namely: Version, Account, Region and Month.
+The Version dimension is included to demonstrate how this model can be used for collaborative "planning"-for example, a budgeting or sales forecasting exercise.

-Specifically. the steps involved in creating this multidimensional model are:
+Specifically, the steps involved in creating this model are:

-- Create a PowerExcel Database
+- Create a Nexus Database

 - Create the Dimensions

-- o Create the Members
+- Create the Members

-- Create the Dimension Attributes
+- o Create the Dimension Attributes

 - Define Hierarchies

 - Create Dimension Weights

 - Create Aliases

 - Create Properties

 - Create Subsets

 - Create a Cube

-- Work with PowerExcel Advanced Features: Cube Formula, Security, Bookmarks
+- Utilize Advanced Features: Cube Formula, Security, Bookmarks

-- Quick view of the data from a user's standpoint, from a PowerExcel Slice.
+- Quick view of the data from a user's standpoint, i.e., from a PowerExcel Slice.

 - Quick example of populating the Cube with figures via data entry in a PowerExcel Slice